Skip to main content

 • Ana Gonçalves Magalhães, professor, Museum of Contemporary Art, University of São Paulo (MAC-USP)

-• Eduardo Jorge de Oliveira, Professor of Brazilian Studies (literature, culture, media), University of Zurich (UZH)
+• Eduardo Jorge de Oliveira, Professor of Brazilian Studies (literature, culture, media), ETH – Zurich

 • Val Souza, artist